 • Stop and observe the thought

-• Consider available evidence for the thought
+• Consider the available evidence for the thought

 • Question what emotions might be associated with the thought